samdsmx/website/src/docs/development/ui/widgets-intro.md

 ```

 Be sure to have a `uses-material-design: true` entry in the `flutter`
 section of your `pubspec.yaml` file.
-It allows to use the predefined
+It allows you to use the predefined
 set of [Material icons](https://design.google.com/icons/).

 ```yaml